 In 'More to enjoy' you can read about my other passions related to food and enjoyment, like;

 During the 2020 lockdown, I decided to dedicate a separate part of my website to travel.
 Not the type of travel we are all familiar with, but using our senses and imaginations to discover a new way of travel.
-You can read about this in my Recipes by Region; ‘travels of taste’ .Which will be a continues growing project where in time, more & more countries or regions will be added.
+You can read about this in my Recipes by Region; 'travels of taste' .Which will be a ever-growing project with ever more countries or regions added.

 A bit about myself & why I started Haricoco